Rich With Desire

 Funny how a little word can mean so many different things. :)

-I would encourage you to re-read the dialog, but this time imagine that the mother is someone who has a long history of feeling abundant and knowing that when Life gives you a desire it also provides many avenues for the desire's fulfillment, and she is joyfully sharing that good-feeling perspective with her child.
+I would encourage you to re-read the dialog, but this time imagine that the mother is someone who has a long history of feeling abundant and knowing that when Life gives you a desire it also provides many avenues for the desire's fulfillment, and she is joyfully sharing that good-feeling perspective with her child, who is used to her unconventional attitude and doesn't assume her "yes" is a promise to buy the bike immediately.